 No one deserves to be subjected to inhumane conditions.
 If you suspect your loved one is a victim of nursing home abuse or neglect, contact a lawyer from Wright Gray Law Firm as soon as possible.
 A nursing home abuse attorney from our firm will launch an investigation to determine the validity of your claim.
 Once we find proof, we’ll help you take legal action against the nursing home.

 Nursing home abuse lawsuits are civil cases for personal injury or wrongful death, depending on the circumstances.
 If the abuse involves a crime like sexual abuse or financial exploitation, we will direct you to the proper authority to file a criminal complaint.
 In addition, we offer legal advice and will represent you in court should your case go to trial.

 Contact Us Today!

-At Wright and Gray, we believe in representing our clients to the fullest extent of the law.
-We will fight for and protect the right of your loved one while ensuring you get justice.
-Call us today for a free case review.
+At Wright Gray, our New Orleans personal injury lawyers believe in representing our clients to the fullest extent of the law.
+We will fight for and protect the rights of your loved one while ensuring you get justice.
+Call us today for a free consultation and case review.

 “Incredibly professional staff of some of the most helpful people.
 Every call was answered, every concern was addressed, and all in a speedy timeframe.
 I cannot stress enough how helpful these wonderful people were in assisting me.” -Adam H. ⭐⭐⭐⭐⭐

 Wright Gray Trial Lawyers – New Orleans Office

 New Orleans, LA 70170